wazuh/wazuh-documentation/source/cloud-service/your-environment/manage-auth.rst

    #.
 Click **Create Role mapping** and complete the empty fields with the following parameters:

       - **Role mapping name**: Assign a name to the role mapping.
-      - **Roles**: Select the Wazuh roles you want to use to map the user.
+      - **Roles**: Select the Wazuh roles that you want to map the user with.
       - **Internal users**: Select the internal user created previously.

    #.
 Click **Save role mapping** to save and map the user with Wazuh.